deephealthproject/use-case-pipelines/README.md

 ## Training and inference

-The project creates different executables: MNIST_BATCH, SKIN_LESION_CLASSIFICATION_TRAINING, SKIN_LESION_SEGMENTATION_TRAINING, SKIN_LESION_CLASSIFICATION_INFERENCE, SKIN_LESION_SEGMENTATION_INFERENCE, PNEUMOTHORAX_SEGMENTATION_TRAINING and PNEUMOTHORAX_SEGMENTATION_INFERENCE.
+The project creates different executables: MNIST_BATCH, MNIST_BATCH_FASTER, SKIN_LESION_CLASSIFICATION, SKIN_LESION_SEGMENTATION, PNEUMOTHORAX_SEGMENTATION.

 - Training:
+    1. MNIST_BATCH load the dataset with the deprecated ECVL LoadBatch which is not parallelized.
+All the other executables run with a custom number of parallel threads.
+Default settings [here]().
-    1. MNIST_BATCH and SKIN_LESION_CLASSIFICATION_TRAINING train the neural network loading the dataset in batches (needed when the dataset is too large to fit in memory).
+    1. MNIST_BATCH_FASTER ([default settings]()) and SKIN_LESION_CLASSIFICATION (default settings) train the neural network loading the dataset in batches (needed when the dataset is too large to fit in memory).
-    1. SKIN_LESION_SEGMENTATION_TRAINING trains the neural network loading the dataset (images and their ground truth masks) in batches for the segmentation task.
+    1. SKIN_LESION_SEGMENTATION ([default settings]()) trains the neural network loading the dataset (images and their ground truth masks) in batches for the segmentation task.
-    1. PNEUMOTHORAX_SEGMENTATION_TRAINING trains the neural network loading the dataset (images and their ground truth masks) in batches with a custom function for this specific segmentation task.
+    1. PNEUMOTHORAX_SEGMENTATION ([default settings]()) trains the neural network loading the dataset (images and their ground truth masks) in batches with a custom function for this specific segmentation task.
 - Inference:
-    1. SKIN_LESION_CLASSIFICATION_INFERENCE, SKIN_LESION_SEGMENTATION_INFERENCE and PNEUMOTHORAX_SEGMENTATION_INFERENCE perform only inference on classification or segmentation task loading weights from a previous training process.
+    1. To perform only inference the `--skip_train` option has to be provided, and you will most likely want to provide a checkpoint with weights from a previous training process as well with the `--checkpoint` option.
 See [Pretrained models](#pretrained-models) section for checkpoints.

 ### C++ Training options
-    -e, --epochs        Number of training epochs (default: 50) -b, --batch_size    Number of images for each batch (default: 12) -n, --num_classes   Number of output classes (default: 1) -s, --size          Size to which resize the input images (default: 192,192) --loss              Loss function (default: cross_entropy)
+    -e, --epochs            Number of training epochs
+    -b, --batch_size        Number of images for each batch -n, --num_classes       Number of output classes
+    -s, --size              Size to which resize the input images --loss                  Loss function
-    -l, --learning_rate Learning rate (default: 0.0001)
+    -l, --learning_rate     Learning rate
     --momentum              Momentum (default: 0.9)
-    --model             Model of the network (default: SegNetBN) -g, --gpu           Which GPUs to use.
-If not given, the network will run on CPU. (default: 1, other examples: --gpu=0,1 or --gpu=1,1)
+    --model                 Model of the network
+    -g, --gpu               Which GPUs to use.
+If not given, the network will run on CPU. (examples: --gpu 1 or --gpu=0,1 or --gpu=1,1)
-    --lsb               How many batches are processed before synchronizing the model weights (default: 1) -m, --mem           CS memory usage configuration (default: low_mem, other possibilities: mid_mem, full_mem) --save_images       Save validation images or not (default: false) -r, --result_dir    Directory where the output images will be stored (default: ../output_images) --checkpoint_dir    Directory where the checkpoints will be stored (default: ../checkpoints) -d, --dataset_path  Dataset path (mandatory)
-    -c, --checkpoint    Path to the onnx checkpoint file (optional) -h, --help          Print usage
+    --lsb                   How many batches are processed before synchronizing the model weights (default: 1) -m, --mem               CS memory usage configuration (default: low_mem, other possibilities: mid_mem, full_mem) --save_images           Save validation images or not (default: false) -r, --result_dir        Directory where the output images will be stored (default: ../output_images) --checkpoint_dir        Directory where the checkpoints will be stored (default: ../checkpoints) -d, --dataset_path      Dataset path (mandatory - except for the mnist pipelines) -c, --checkpoint        Path to the onnx checkpoint file --exp_name              Experiment name
+    -i, --input_channels    Number of the network input channels -w --workers            Number of parallel threads which produce tensors from images and labels -q, --queue_ratio       Maximum queue size in which producers store samples will be: batch_size\*workers\*queue_ratio --resume                Resume training from this epoch
+    -t, --skip_train        Skip training and perform only test (default: false) -h, --help              Print usage

 ### Pretrained models